moby/moby/docs/sources/reference/commandline/cli.md

 ##### AUFS storage driver options

 The aufs options are prefixed with `aufs`.
-Current supported options are:
+Currently supported options are:

  * `aufs.mountopt`